bladetm13/Homm3GB_CombatBoard/README.md

 ## What's in it

 - The 4×5 grid printed on the board, over the board art, with pan and zoom.
-- **278 cards** — all ten towns, neutrals of every tier, creature banks, summoned creatures, war machines, walls and gates, and one back per deck.
+- **270+ cards** — all ten towns, neutrals of every tier, creature banks, summoned creatures, war machines, walls and gates, and one back per deck.
-- **31 tokens** — field effects (firewall, quicksand, land mine, force field, clone) and stack markers (damage, defence, paralysis, attack/weakness, stack stats, time).
+- **30+ tokens** — field effects (firewall, quicksand, land mine, force field, clone) and stack markers (damage, defence, paralysis, attack/weakness, stack stats, time).
 Up to four to a cell.
 - Every card opens full size, so its stats and abilities can actually be read.
 - Cards drag between cells; a cell that holds a card will not take another.
 - A −1 / 0 / +1 die, for whatever the table needs one for.
 - **Your own pictures** for homebrew units and tokens, dropped in from disk.
-- Export as PNG or JSON, print, or read a saved layout back — the pictures you added travel inside the JSON, so one file is the whole board.
+- Export as WEBP or JSON, print, or read a saved layout back — the pictures you added travel inside the JSON, so one file is the whole board.

 ## Running it